bryanpdavis/AutoCarApp/controller/README.txt

 Introduction:
 	This is Sunfounder Raspberry Pi smart video car client.
-It is based on Python3 and pygame.
+It is based on Python3 and pygame and using the xbox360Controller driver to control the car over IP.